 To demonstrate, we explain how to calculate profit margin.

-A profit margin expresses how much of every pound of sales a company keeps in its earnings.
+The profit margin expresses how much of every dollar of sales a company keeps in its earnings.
 At the same time, it takes into account the costs of serving customers to find the actual profit.

 A formula for calculating profit margin

 There are three types of profit margins: gross, operating and net.
 You can calculate all three by dividing the profit (revenue minus costs) by the revenue.
 Multiplying this figure by 100 gives you your profit margin percentage.
 In each case, you calculate each profit margin using a different measure of profit.

 Gross profit margin

 Gross profit margin is an indicator of profits relative to production costs.
 Thereupon, calculate your profit margin based on gross profit.
 Gross profit represents your total revenue minus the cost of goods sold.
 As a result, this figure covers the cost of producing merchandise and can range from materials to labor.

 For instance, say you pay $8,000 for goods and sell them for $10,000.
 Your gross profit is $2,000.
 Divide this figure by the total revenue to get your gross profit margin: 0.2.
 Multiply this figure by 100 to get your gross profit margin percentage: 20 percent.